lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 * The full set of information related to the current EDHOC session.
 This especially includes the selected cipher suite and the ephemeral Diffie-Hellman public keys G_X and G_Y that the two peers have exchanged in the EDHOC session.

-* The other peers' authentication credentials that the peer P stores.
+* The authentication credentials that the peer P stores as associated with other peers.

 * All the decrypted information elements retrieved from M.